Skip to content

 TL;DR

-This paper proposes FreqKV, a parameter-free and architecture-agnostic KV cache compression method that iteratively compresses KV states in the frequency domain by retaining low-frequency components and discarding high-frequency ones.
-With only lightweight fine-tuning on 8K-length sequences, FreqKV extends the context window of LLaMA-2-7B to 256K while maintaining stable perplexity.
+FreqKV is proposed as a parameter-free, architecture-agnostic KV cache compression method.
+By iteratively compressing KV states in the frequency domain (preserving low frequencies and discarding high frequencies), it extends the context window of LLaMA-2-7B to 256K with only 8K length fine-tuning while maintaining stable perplexity.

 Background & Motivation

-Token merging methods (CaM, KVMerger, D2O): retain more information but perform poorly without fine-tuning.
+Token Merging Methods (CaM, KVMerger, D2O): Retain more information but perform poorly without fine-tuning.

 Method